aryagiat/GT22/README.md

     - Game screen program.
       - Generating incoming cars with random position (1/2 of 3 lanes)
       - Generating coins
+      - Generating boost
       - Current position of player's car and key presses to move the car
       - Point counter
       - Coin counter

     - Player's car program.
       - Hitbox of the car
-      - Type of car alters its speed(upwards); Extract car speed from car file
+      - Type of car alters its health and appearance; Extract from car file

     - Incoming traffic car program.
       - Hitbox of the incoming traffic cars